-Carefully follow the instructions below to select, package, and mail the plant disease specimen.
-The accuracy of diagnosis depends upon the quality of the information provided, the plant material selected, and the condition of the specimen when it arrives at the Clinic.
+Please carefully follow the instructions below to select, package, and mail the plant disease specimen.
+The accuracy of diagnosis depends upon the quality of the information provided, the plant material selected, and the condition of the specimen when it arrives at the Plant Disease Clinic.

 Submission Forms